ChristianSchott/docs/ballistics/src/material.md

 When a bullet penetrates a collider, the spread is applied on the exit and is determined by the `GetSpreadAngle` method.

 For additional information about the `Ballistic Material` object fields, please refer to the inspector tooltips.

+# Ballistic Material Browser

+For an easy overview over all `Ballistic Material`s in your project, open the `Window/Ballistics/Ballistic Material Browser` editor window.